This Independence Day why Indian Railways has been the real hero

 Shramik Special Trains

-When the migrant are facing issues while going to native during the lockdown, Shramik Special Trains carried lakhs of migrant workers from the cities where they were stranded to their respective home states.
+When the migrants were facing issues while going to native during the lockdown, Shramik Special Trains carried lakhs of migrant workers from the cities where they were stranded to their respective home states.

 Meals and water were provided during their journey by Railways free of cost.
 Ticket-fare was borne 85 per cent by the state, the rest by the Railways.